MCT-master/mct-master.github.io/_posts/2022-05-27-joachipo-telematic-concert.md

 ### **Gestural Interactions for Multi-parameter Audio Control**

-To recognize hand gestures, we use the Python library [Mediapipe](https://pypi.org/project/mediapipe/), a simple way to build world-class ML solutions and applications.
+To recognize hand gestures, Joachim use the Python library [Mediapipe](https://pypi.org/project/mediapipe/), a simple way to build world-class ML solutions and applications.
 [MediaPipe Hands](https://google.github.io/mediapipe/solutions/hands) is a high-fidelity hand and finger tracking solution.
 It employs machine learning (ML) to infer 21 3D landmarks of a hand from just a single frame.
 That way, the user can use the index finger to trigger audio effects.
 Moreover, using [Open Sound Control](https://pypi.org/project/python-osc/) server and client implementations in Python, this makes it possible to send UDP packets from Python to Pure Data, to finally output audio from the soundcard of the computer.
 The hand gestures are thus used as controller for the multi-parameter audio effects (pitch, reverb, delay and modulation) in Pure Data.

 <figure style="float: none">
    <img src="/assets/image/2022_05_21_joachipo_pdpatch.jpg" alt="Pure Data patch" title="" width="auto"/>